 Most states use a tort system of auto insurance.
 Hawaii is one of the exceptions.

 Hawaii uses a no-fault system for bodily injuries.
 If you are in a crash, your insurance will cover any injuries suffered by you and your passengers, up to the policy limit.
-You cannot sue the other driver unless your injuries are very severe.
-This also means that you cannot be sued for injuries unless they are severe.
+You cannot sue the other driver unless your medical expenses exceed a certain monetary threshold - currently $5,000.
+This also means you cannot be sued for injuries unless they exceed that threshold.

 However, for property damage, the no-fault rules do not apply in Hawaii.
 This means that the at-fault driver is responsible for damage to vehicles and other property.